dgp-web/entity-store/README.md

 npm install --save entity-store
 ```

 Store some entities!
-The following _Quick reference_ and the included TypeScript definitions show you how.
+The introductory example, the following _Quick reference_ and the included TypeScript definitions show you how.

 ## Quick reference